nextcloud/documentation/user_manual/files/encryption.rst

 ==============================

-ownCloud includes an Encryption app, and when it is enabled by your ownCloud administrator all of your files are automatically encrypted.
-Encryption is server-wide, so when it is enabled all files on the server are encrypted and you cannot choose to keep your files unencrypted.
-You don't have to do anything special, as it uses your ownCloud login as the encryption password.
-Just log in and out and manage and share your files as you normally do, and you can change your password whenever you want.
+ownCloud includes an Encryption app, and when it is enabled by your ownCloud administrator all of your ownCloud data files are automatically encrypted.
+Encryption is server-wide, so when it is enabled you cannot choose to keep your files unencrypted.
+You don't have to do anything special, as it uses your ownCloud login as the password for your unique private encryption key.
+Just log in and out and manage and share your files as you normally do, and you can still change your password whenever you want.

 Its main purpose is to encrypt files on remote storage services that are connected to your ownCloud server, such as Dropbox and Google Drive.
 This is an